Commitment to Diversity & Inclusion Mission

 Hinshaw & Culbertson LLP is committed to recruiting, retaining and promoting its attorneys and staff members regardless of gender, race, ethnicity, national origin, disability, religion, sexual orientation or gender identity.
 Hinshaw believes that achieving this objective has positive business, economic and social consequences for our firm and our communities.
 We are committed to maintaining this objective in both the short and long terms.
 Always mindful of this mission, the firm actively and aggressively seeks to hire, retain and promote diverse attorneys, including African-Americans, Hispanics, Asian-Americans, Native Americans, Women and LGBT attorneys.

-- Approximately 77 lawyers in the firm are diverse, and 14% of those attorneys are minorities and 2% are LGBT
+- Approximately 75 attorneys in our firm are minorities and 3% are LGBT

 - A black female partner, Leslie Richards-Yellen, is the firm’s Chief Diversity and Inclusion Officer as well as the Chair of the firm’s Diversity Committee.
 Ms. Richards-Yellen is responsible for implementing firm-wide diversity initiatives along with the firm’s Diversity Committee, and developing best practices and supporting recruitment efforts for the firm